yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                  NOTE: For 'Multi-Warnings Detected' review Help>Console Window for details
                        ..
 The search for warnings stops after the first occurrence of each type of error it finds....

-- Include Reminders: When selected then Reminders (up to the selected asof date) will be included in the balances.
+- Include Reminders: When selected then Reminders (up to selected reminder asof date) will be included in the balances.
+        - WARNING: Using 'Include Reminders' switches the widget to build and maintain a 'parallel table' of balances.
+                   Calculated by sweeping through all transactions and calculating balances THIS CAN POTENTIALLY BE CPU CONSUMING.
+Do not use the widget for heavy reporting purposes!
+                   Any row that uses 'Include Reminders' will trigger this parallel balances sweep

 - Use Cost Basis options:
     - N/A (default):        Cost Basis is never used